Amortization vs Depreciation: What Are the Differences?

 Amortization is a method of spreading the cost of an intangible asset over a specific period of time, typically the course of its useful life.
 Intangible assets are non-physical in nature, but are nonetheless considered valuable assets to a business.

-Types of intangible assets a business may have include:
+Intangible assets owned by a business may include:

 • Patents